lmgarvey/scrivener-custom-themes/README.md

   - testing.xml   <-- This is the basic .xml file, which tells Scrivener where to find all the information and customization you've done.
 We won't be touching this.
 - Cool, we're ready to get started!
 Next, you'll want to boot up your favorite software for modifying .qss and .pal files (I'm using CLion because that's what they defaulted to, but any coding program should probably work.
 You could even use a Notepad if you wanted to).
 - From there, you can go off and change the colors to your heart's content. `testing.pal` is already commented with what things are (shoutout to the creators of the predefined themes for including those!), and I'm slowly working on adding similar comments to `testing.qss`.
+- Once you've changed everything as you wish (or when you want to check how things are looking), you'll want to take the four files and put them into a .scrtheme file.
+I've been doing this by selecting all four, compressing to a .zip file, then changing the file extension.
+  - If you're on Windows, make sure all four items make it into the .scrtheme file.
+Simply right-clicking the folder and selecting `Compress to zip file` seems to skip over the .xml file, which will not work.
+Selecting all four files inside the folder and compressing them does the trick.

 For a more in-depth look at which things are where, I'm going to start with `testing.pal`.
 If you wanted, you could skip this and directly modify colors in `testing.qss`, but that would lead to a similar issue as mentioned above, where certain things (which live in `testing.prefs`) wouldn't be modifiable.
 - To start, let's look at the eyesores that are the main window and the 'New Project' window, using the testing.scrtheme theme: